JackTschetter/memory-safety-attacks/README.md

 ## About

 Lab related to memory safety in C. The emphasis in this lab continued to be on understanding low level code.
-Unlike the previous two labs this lab moved on from identifying the vulnerabilities and was more concerned with the later stages of an attack.
+Unlike the previous two labs this lab moved on from identifying the vulnerabilities and was more concerned with the later stages of an attack.<br><br>

+The GNU project debugger (GDB) continues to be useful for this lab.
+If you are reading this and are in need of a refresher check out this [GDB manual](https://sourceware.org/gdb/current/onlinedocs/gdb.html/index.html).
+You can also use the help command while GDB is running.

 ---